 - Planning for an covering weekly Math Lab periods designed to solidify math skills and mathematical thinking.

 - Assist with regular lunch coverages, study hall coverages, and sports periods

 - A Bachelor of Arts/Science Degree

-- Outstanding organization skills and systems
+- Outstanding organization skills

 - Excellent verbal and written communication skills